codemaker2015/android-flask-demo/README.md

 * Open the **Android Studio** and import the project from the **AndroidClient** folder and run it to create the APK and run the app.
 * Open terminal under **FlaskServer/app** folder.
 * Create a virtual environment using the following command.
-Ensure that you have installed Python 3.6 or later and added it's path in the environment variables.
+Ensure that you have installed Python 3.7.x and added it's path in the environment variables.

 [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)